Ibrahim-Ola/snow_density_ai/README.md

 Please follow the instructions [here](https://github.com/pyenv/pyenv?tab=readme-ov-file#installation) to install `pyenv` for your operation system (OS).

-Setup your virtual environment if you want or otherwise move to step 2.
+Setup your virtual environment if you would like to, otherwise move to step 2.

 ```bash
 pyenv install 3.11.5